 By: Derek Dyson

-Four more years have come and gone, and once again Oklahoma has shown to be one of the most Conservative states in the nation.
-While many progressives will shake their heads in disgust, this result isn’t surprising to most of us.
-It’s simply the way it’s always been.
+Despite our Capitol flying what was once seen as a Socialist flag, be it ignorantly, or ironically, or just a historical homage, Oklahoma remains to be one of the most hostile state governments towards basic socialist ideas such as public education, the right to healthcare, and comprehensive social welfare.
+To many life long Oklahomans, this is simply the way it’s always been.
 Oklahomans have given their electoral votes to the Republican Party in every post WWII Presidential election with the single exception of re-electing Johnson in the wake of the Kennedy assassination.
-In 2008 we were the only state in the nation who failed to deliver even a single county to Barack Obama, despite the fact that he notoriously turned red counties blue all across the nation.
+In 2008 and 2012 we were the only state in the nation who failed to deliver even a single county to Barack Obama, despite the fact that he notoriously turned red counties blue all across the nation.
+In 2016 we overwhelmingly voted Republican yet again, but this time for Donald Trump.
+Although it’s worth saying that Democratic Socialist candidate Bernie Sanders faired very well in the Democratic primaries of the same year.
 On the state level our House and Senate are arguably the most radically conservative in the Republic, recently passing or attempting to pass laws suppressing minority voting, limiting womens reproductive rights, further relaxing gun control in public places and limiting access to subsidized food and housing to our poorest citizens.
 On the surface it looks as if conservative values run deep in Oklahoma’s past.
 Some say so deep that it has even turned our soil red, but I’d like to argue that if this is the case, our soil is red for a much different reason.

 In 1911, four years after statehood, Oklahomans adopted their first flag.
 Flying above our State Capitol was a bright red plane emblazoned with a single, centered, white star, emblematic of leftist flags flown first in 18th century France and contemporary to those of Russia and China during the Communist Revolution.
 Much like these flags, the new Oklahoman flag was flown for the disenfranchised, for the weak and for those who were forced onto it’s land by poverty or by broken treaty.
 Essentially, this flag was flown for the people.
 But, to fully understand this we need to look a little deeper into the past of the Oklahoma Territory and the events that turned it into a Populist stronghold.